streunerlein/jsz-threejs/face/README.md

 		c.b = pixels[i+2] / 255;
   ```

   What's left?
-The positioning: we set the z-position of the particle to the average brightness of the r, g and b components of the pixel:
+The positioning: we set the z-position of the particle to the average brightness of the `r`, `g` and `b` components of the pixel:

   ```javascript
   	particleSystem.geometry.vertices[vi].z = -(pixels[i] + pixels[i+2] + pixels[i+3]) / 3 * 2;
   ```

+ * Final note: `__dirtyVertices`/`needsUpdate`

+   There is no need to tell the `particleSystem` about the changes anymore - with the newest revisions of Three.js they refresh geometry/colors by default.